link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 c.r2 -> t: Successful
 ```

-The **Half-Open** state only allows a limited amount of traffic,
-it helps the target service from being **flooded** and have more time to recover.
+The **Half-Open** state permits only a restricted volume of traffic, which helps prevent the target service from being **overwhelmed** and allows it additional time to recover.

-The combination of **Backoff Limit** and **Circuit Breaker** is often productive.
-We continue retrying until reaching the failure threshold,
-then the circuit breaker should be leveraged to throttle requests immediately
+Combining **Exponential Backoff** and **Circuit Breaker** strategies is often effective.
+Retries (potentially with exponential backoff) may continue until the Circuit Breaker's failure threshold is reached, at which point the breaker activates to throttle requests immediately.